He said to them, “But who do you say that I am?”

 Herod Desires to See Jesus

-7 Now Herod the tetrarch heard of all that was done by him; and he was very perplexed, because it was said by some that John had risen from the dead, 8 and by some that Elijah had appeared, and by others that one of the old prophets had risen again.
+7 Now Herod the tetrarch heard of everything that was being done by Jesus, and he was very perplexed, because it was said by some that John had risen from the dead, 8 and by some that Elijah had appeared, and by others that one of the old prophets had risen again.
 9 Herod said, “I beheaded John, but who is this about whom I am hearing such things?”
 And he wanted to see him.

 The Feeding of the Five Thousand